Code-Institute-Submissions/milestone-project-03/milestone-project-2-readme.md

 - [Google Fonts](https://fonts.google.com/) for the fonts used throughout the page
 - [Github](https://github.com/) to store repositories of the project
 - [Gitpod](https://www.gitpod.io/) for providing the workspace where the code was written
-- [Emojipedia](https://emojipedia.org/people/) for the frowning face emoji in the error message
+- [ICO Converter](https://www.icoconverter.com/) to create the tab icon

 ## Testing